thebigfundamentals/palette-generator/README.md

 ## UPDATE!
 20/9/21
 I've been working on this app to keep practicing on React; well, now I've finally managed to change things a bit, so the child element (ColorBox) is *stateless*.
 I think it works a little better that way, and it fits more properly with React best practices.

+## Small update 14/10/21
+Now the hex code has a lighter/darker color based on the background color, using chroma-js library, to make it easier to read

 ## Preview
 ![](preview.gif)